ColtoCaro/missMS/README.md

 we have no plans to work further on the development of tools for LFQ proteomics.
 That said, if anyone has a serious interest in running the smp() function and would like help getting the code working, I'm more than happy to help.
-Feel free to send me a message.
+Feel free to send me an email.